 - YYC - This will build you game using compiled native code.

 The VM option will build your game and use interpreted code within a special YoYo Runner.
-The performance of this target is less optimised than YYC, but it is faster to compile and offers the ability to run in debug mode (when using YYC the debugger will not start).
-The YYC target however, gives a much greater optimisation (and corresponding performance boost) especially with logic-heavy games, but large projects can take some time to compile.
+The performance of this target is less optimised than YYC, but it is faster to compile and offers the ability to run in debug mode (if you target the YYC and try to do a debug run, GameMakerStudio 2 will notify you that the build will be completed using VM instead).
+The YYC target gives much greater optimisation and a corresponding performance boost, especially with logic-heavy games, but be aware projects will take more time to compile.

-When compiling for VM (or if you are a trial user), GameMaker Studio 2 requires no further setup, as VM builds do not require Visual Studio to be installed on your PC.
-Of course, later on, you will need to make sure that your Windows Game Options are correct before trying to build/publish your project (see the manual for more information)
+When compiling for VM, GameMaker Studio 2 requires no further setup, as VM builds do not require Visual Studio or any other external tools to be installed on your PC.
+Of course, later on, you will need to make sure that your Windows Game Options are correct before trying to build/publish your project (see the manual for more information).

-If you wish to compile using YYC you will need to do a couple of additional steps...
+If you wish to compile using YYC or you are using the Mac IDE, then you will need to do a couple of additional steps...

 YYC Requires Visual Studio

-The first thing that you will be required to do if you want to use Windows YYC is to download and install Visual Studio for Windows.
-Currently both Visual Studio 2015 and Visual Studio 2017 so you can use either (although if you are developing for UWP, then you should be using VS2015 for now).
+Currently, both Visual Studio 2015 and Visual Studio 2017 are supported so you can use either (although if you are developing for UWP, then you should be using VS2015 for now, so you may want to stick with that for regular Windows exports too).
 You can get the free Visual Studio Community 2015 here (note that you may need to sign up for the free MS Dev Essentials package to access the download), and you can get the free Visual Studio Community 2017 here.

 Please note that both VS2015 and VS2017 require you to be running at least Windows 7 with SP1.
 If you do not have SP1 installed, Visual Studio will refuse to install.
-(We strongly suggest you install SP1 anyway, as not having this can cause issues with other parts of GMS2.)
+(Win 7 + SP1 is the minimum required to run GMS2 anyway, so you should already have this.)

-Once downloaded, start the installation process, and what you do next will depend on the version of Visual Studio that you are using.
+Once downloaded, start the installation process, and then follow the steps outlined below for the version that you are installing.